bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 Since we have not added any click event, the response contains only purchase data.
-Now, let's see what happens if we send the following click event via the ingest service
+Now, let's see what happens if we send the following click event via the ingest service.
+!!!
+Note
-(please note that the key of the click event is the same as the id of the purchase event, otherwise, they couldn't be associated) :
+    Please note that the key of the click event is the same as the id of the purchase event, otherwise, they couldn't be associated.
 ```json title="click1.json"
 {
     "key": "abc",